Transport in Brazil: Railways

 The Brazilian railway network has an extension of about 30000 km.
-It is basically used for transporting ores.
+It is primarily used for transporting ores.
 Usually, the railway sector was treated in a secondary way in Brazil, due to logistical, economic or political difficulties to install more railways.

 The Brazilian railroad system had a great expansion between 1875 and 1920.
 The heyday of the railway modal was interrupted during the Getúlio Vargas government, which prioritized the road modal.
 In the 1940s, the railway network was already facing several problems, from low-powered locomotives to uneconomical layouts.
 In 1957, a state-owned company was created, the National Railroad Network (RFFSA), which started to manage 18 railroads in the Union.
 Several deficit railways were closed under the promise of state investment in new projects, which did not happen.
 The actions were centralized in the government until the opening of the market in 1990.
 So, the National Privatization Plan was instituted, with dozens of concessions being made.
 However, they ended up concentrating the railways, mainly, in three large business groups, América Latina Logística (ALL), Vale S.A. and MRS Logística.
 The refurbishment generated an increase in productivity (cargoes transported increased by 30% with the same railway line).
 However, the main problem was that the reform not only gave away the railway line, but also geographical exclusivity.
 This resulted in the non-creation of competitive incentives for the expansion and renewal of the existing network.
 With the State maintaining the opening of new railways a difficult, slow and bureaucratic process, as it maintains the total monopoly of power over this sector, the railways did not expand any further in the country, and the sector was very outdated.

 In 2021, a New Framework for Railways was created, allowing the construction of railways by authorization, as occurs in the exploration of infrastructure in sectors such as telecommunications, electricity and ports.
 It's also possible to authorize the exploration of stretches not implemented, idle, or in the process of being returned or deactivated.
 With the change of rules in the sector, in December 2021, there were already requests to open 15000 km of new tracks, in 64 requests for implementation of new railways.
 Nine new railroads had already been authorized by the Federal Government, in 3506 km of new tracks.